YanZiQinKevin/AutoDrive/README.md

 # Maching-Learning
 Use TensorFlow and openCV

-I try to creat that can auto driver Euro Truck Simulator2
+I try to creat python code that can auto driver at Euro Truck Simulator2